Popoo2020/Popoo2020/README.md

 # Hi, I'm Eric Ariel R. (Popoo2020) 👋

 Welcome to my GitHub profile!
-I'm a seasoned cybersecurity and AI architect with a passion for building secure, scalable systems that bridge the gap between cutting‑edge research and real‑world enterprise needs.
+I'm a seasoned cybersecurity and AI security engineer / junior architect with a passion for building secure, scalable systems that bridge the gap between cutting‑edge research and real‑world enterprise needs.
 My background spans security engineering, AI/ML, compliance, cloud architecture and DevOps.
 I'm driven by the belief that security and innovation can (and must) coexist in modern technology stacks.

 ## Featured Projects